ABOUT ME

 I was a full-stack web developer for Plex.
 I worked the first couple of years in Classic ASP using VBScript, then transitioned to ASP.NET MVC with C#.
 I worked extensively with stored procedures (MS SQL Server) and owe my SQL skills to this role.
 The frontend was a simple HTML/CSS/Javascript + jQuery + Knockout combination.

 Up to 2017, I had lived in Detroit my entire life.
 Call it a quarter life crisis if you must, but that was the year that I woke up and realized just what a bubble I had been living in.
-Thanks to a frugal five years spent working for Plex, I found myself with the desire and ability to venture outside of that bubble.
+It was comfortable, but I wanted out.

 That fall, I worked out an arrangement with my manager to permit me to work remote for a month from Colombia.
 The trip was a life changer!
 I speak conversational Spanish, which helped me get around and make local friends, several of whom I still talk to today.